 available to participate in the entire three-week program.

 Please note that international students are welcome to apply and are eligible to apply for scholarship, if admitted, as outlined under the "Tuition, Fees & Financial Aid" section.

 Enrollment in the Summer Dance Intensive is limited to 44 students who demonstrate the required skills, either via video or at a live audition.
 Applicants must choose to audition either via video OR at a live audition, not both.

 Learn more in the complete application and audition information for the program.

 Tuition, Fees, and Financial Aid

 Students who take part in weekend activities will need additional spending money.

 Some financial aid is available for admitted students.
-Once admitted to the program, if a student wishes to apply for financial assistance, they are invited to submit a letter explaining their financial situation along with their parent or guardian’s 2015 or 2016 tax forms.
+Once admitted to the program, if a student wishes to apply for financial assistance, they are invited to submit a letter explaining their financial situation along with their parent or guardian’s tax forms for the current or previous year.
 International and U.S. students are eligible apply for financial aid.
 Financial aid awards are based on both need and merit.

 Please note that most scholarship awards cover only a portion of tuition.
 In cases of extreme need, full tuition may be awarded but room and board are generally not covered by scholarship awards.